 Make something simple, even a short free course you can use to build your list.
 Get it done and put it out there.
 Derek Halpern, founder of Zippy Courses, gave a talk at an event I went to that was really motivational for me – he said make something quick and keep it simple.
 Even just three shitty videos.
 Start with what you have, don’t spend years hesitating or trying to make it better.
 Find the easiest and simplest way that works for you to communicate your knowledge to others who need it, and put it up for sale.
 Otherwise you’ll spend too long trying to get everything just right without actually testing whether it will sell.
 (If people like it, you can improve it or redo it and make it better).

 Workbook – you’ll want to get your workbook designed professional, to match your brand or course.
 I’ve noticed a huge need for this kind of stuff, workbooks, guides, lead-magnets etc. so I’m going to make a package of design templates you can use soon.
 A workbook will be styled more than an ordinary print book, and usually 8.5″ x 11″.
 Don’t make it huge either with big text or line space, especially if you’re expecting other people to print it out.
+You can also find nice course designers on Fiverr.

 The Course Platform (Teachable)